Financial Aid Resources

 2026–2027 Federal Loan Update

-- Legacy Borrower– A student who received a federal loan (student or parent) prior to July 1, 2026, for a program in which they were enrolled as of June 30, 2026, who continues enrollment in the same degree program.
-This status can be maintained for the lesser of three academic years or the portion of the program of study remaining to complete, as calculated by SVA as of July 1, 2026.
-A student may lose their legacy status before this point if they withdraw, take an academic break that is not recognized for financial aid purposes, change credential level, or change graduate programs.
+- Legacy Borrower — A student who received a federal loan (student or parent) prior to July 1, 2026, for a program in which they were enrolled as of June 30, 2026, and continues enrollment in the same degree program.
+This status can be maintained for the lesser of three academic years or the remaining program length.
+A student may lose legacy status upon withdrawal, academic break, change of credential level, or change of graduate program.

-Legacy borrowers may continue to access existing loan program funding levels and provisions for the duration stated above, except for Graduate Plus loan borrowers.
-Graduate Plus loan borrowers are limited to borrowing $125,000 per academic year under SVA borrowing limits, effective July 1, 2026.
-Legacy borrowers are subject to the new proration requirements for less than full-time enrollment, with the exception of Parent Plus loan borrowers.
+Legacy borrowers may continue to access existing loan program funding levels and provisions for the duration stated above, with the following exception: Graduate PLUS loan borrowers are limited to borrowing $125,000 per academic year under SVA borrowing limits, effective July 1, 2026.
+Legacy borrowers are subject to the new proration requirements for less than full-time enrollment, except Parent PLUS loan borrowers.

-Undergraduate Direct Subsidized and Unsubsidized Loan annual borrowing amounts remain the same, except for the new proration for less than full-time enrollment
+- Undergraduate Direct Subsidized and Unsubsidized Loan annual amounts remain the same, subject to new proration for less than full-time enrollment.

-New lifetime loan limits and aggregate borrowing limits per credential level now apply; aggregate limits apply to credential level borrowing, and lifetime limits apply to overall combined borrowing
+- New lifetime loan limits and aggregate borrowing limits per credential level now apply.

-Repayment, refund, discharge, or cancellation of the loan after disbursement does not restore access under the new caps
+- Repayment, refund, discharge, or cancellation after disbursement does not restore access under the new caps.

-For graduate students, the annual Direct Unsubsidized Loan limit of $20,500 remains the same, but a new aggregate limit for graduate-level borrowing is $100,000, which includes all prior graduate-level borrowing, but not undergraduate loans.
-This loan is subject to the less-than-full-time proration.
+- Graduate students: annual Direct Unsubsidized Loan limit of $20,500 remains; new aggregate limit for graduate-level borrowing is $100,000 (includes all prior graduate-level borrowing, not undergraduate).
+Subject to less-than-full-time proration.